Top 5 hacks to fix slow web applications

-The first thing you want to do with cache to improve your web application scalability is to add cache (ex.
+The first thing you want to do to improve your web server scalability is to add cache (ex.
 CloudFront or CloudFlare) in front of it.
 The mentioned services are rather cheap (or even free), installation is quite easy and fast, and it might help you in many cases.

 But adding the above services won’t probably fix all your problems, and there are other ways to implement a better caching mechanism.